 • Basic research to advance our fundamental understanding of robots and intelligent systems and technology development to be a catalyst for innovation and entrepreneurship in robotics.

-The GRASP Laboratory at the University of Pennsylvania is an interdisciplinary lab dedicated to research and education in robotic and intelligent systems consisting of approximately one hundred faculty, staff, and graduate students.
-The faculty and students belong to several different SEAS departments, including Computer and Information Science, Mechanical Engineering and Applied Mechanics, and Electrical and Systems Engineering.
-In support of this proposal, the Lab provides both space for experiments and significant computing power for modeling and testing as well as electrical and mechanical manufacturing and prototyping machinery.
-In addition, the Lab’s diverse researchers provide expertise to fuse theory, simulation, and practice into working systems.
+Currently, the GRASP Lab is comprised of 16 faculty members, 120+ PhD and 140+ Robotics Master’s graduate students and over 50 undergraduate students, along with numerous research staff either full time or in a collaborative presence within the lab, thus creating an interdisciplinary lab dedicated to research and education in robotic and intelligent systems.
+The faculty and students belong to several different SEAS departments, including Computer and Information Science (CIS), Mechanical Engineering and Applied Mechanics (MEAM), and Electrical and Systems Engineering (ESE).
+The GRASP Lab with it’s two locations is able to provide both space for experiments and significant computing power for modeling and testing as well as electrical and mechanical manufacturing and prototyping machinery.
+In addition, GRASP’s diverse researchers provide expertise to fuse theory, simulation, and practice into working systems.

-For projects in microrobotics and biological microsystems, facilities at Penn include the Krishna P. Singh Center for Nanotechnology, which houses a 10,000 square-foot next-generation cleanroom facility for micro/nanofabrication, including tooling for nanoscale and soft materials integration and a novel nano/bio bay.
+For projects in microrobotics and biological microsystems, facilities at Penn include the Krishna P. Singh Center for Nanotechnology, which houses a 10,000 square-foot next-generation cleanroom facility for micro/nanofabrication, tooling for nanoscale and soft materials integration, and a novel nano/bio bay.
 In addition, a 120 sq. ft. wet lab dedicated to microrobotics within The Penn Genome Frontiers Institute includes facilities for biological processing, culturing, and microscopy.
-This laboratory will be used for the development of the RA and for collaborations with SRI, MIT and BU.
+This laboratory is often used in collaborations with top engineering research universities and companies.